ChainSafe/gossamer/docs/docs/design/statement-distribution.md

 - per-session state
 - unused topologies (topologies might be received before the first leaf update, so we should cache it)
 - peers view and state
+- keystore
-- keystore, authorities (a map from authotity id to peer id)
+- authorities (a map from authority id to peer id)
 - request and response manager

 ## Message Handling Logic